Why Do I Feel Deep Shame?

 Generational Shame

-Family Constellations also explores how shame may continue across generations.
+Family Constellations also explores how shame may continue through generations.

 Later family members may unconsciously carry emotional burdens connected to: